Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 ## 3. Update CI-CD gitlab files with the proper values

-It's important to have the .gitlab-ci.yaml files correctly defined to enable pipelines:
+It is important to have the .gitlab-ci.yaml files correctly defined to enable pipelines:
   * `new-bridge/.gitlab-ci.yml`
   Change any reference of the template microservice to the new one: example find and replace "bruin-bridge" for "new-bridge"
   * `.gitlab-ci.yml` (the file in the root of the repository)